BornToBeRoot/NETworkManager/docs/Documentation/01_Application/08_DNSLookup.md

 ### DNS server

-List of DNS servers to query.
+List of DNS server profiles.
+A profile can contain one or more DNS servers with IP address and port.

 **Type:** `List<NETworkManager.Models.Network.DNSServerConnectionInfoProfile>`